42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

     `FAT32 and NTFS:` These are file systems commonly used in Windows environments but can also be used in Linux for compatibility with removable storage devices.\
     `JFS:` JFS stands for Journaled File System, and it is developed by IBM for AIX Unix.
 It is an alternative to the Ext file system.
 It can also be used in place of Ext4, where stability is needed with few resources.
 It is a handy file system when CPU power is limited.\
     `Swap:` The swap file system is used for memory paging in Linux operating system during the system hibernation.
 A system that never goes in hibernate state is required to have swap space equal to its RAM size.\
-    `etc.:` There is mutch more, if you want to dive deeper, [here](https://www.javatpoint.com/linux-file-system) is a good source.
+    `etc.:` There is much more to filesystems, if you want to dive deeper, [here](https://www.javatpoint.com/linux-file-system) is a good source.

     In summory, you can say that a file system is a flag, telling the operation system what kind of driver to load, to read, write in a drive or partition.